aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

 Issuing account activate commands more than once effectively updates the core infrastructure with the difference between the two commands.
 For example, if you had previously activated the account using `agc account activate` and later invoked `agc account activate --bucket my-existing-bucket --vpc my-existing-vpc-id` then Amazon Genomics CLI will update to use `my-existing-bucket` and the identified VPC.
-The old VPC and related infrastructure will be destroyed.
-S3 buckets will be *retained* according to their retention policy.
+The old VPC and S3 buckets will be *retained* according to their retention policy.

-If you initially activated the account with `agc account activate --bucket my-existing-bucket --vpc my-existing-vpc-id` and later invoked `agc account activate` then Amazon Genomics CLI will stop using the previous specified bucket and VPC. *ALL* of the pre-existing S3 and VPC infrastructure will be retained and a new bucket and VPC will be created for use by Amazon Genomics CLI.
+If you initially activated the account with `agc account activate --bucket my-existing-bucket --vpc my-existing-vpc-id` and later invoked `agc account activate` then Amazon Genomics CLI will stop using the previous specified bucket, however the VPC will be recalled and re-used.
+*ALL* of the pre-existing S3 and VPC infrastructure will be retained and a new bucket will be created for use by Amazon Genomics CLI.

 ### `deactivate`